sestaton/Pairfq/README.md

         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.

-Specifying the task with no arguments will print the usage for that task.
+Specifying the method with no arguments will print the usage for that method.
 For example,

     $ pairfq makepairs